This older article has been divided into two newer ones. This older one is kept to preserve links to it.

 In Christ's use of the term diabolos makes it clear that this person is "evil" or, more precisely "worthless".
 In Luke 8:12, Christ uses the term to describe the force that snatches his ideas from someone's heart (parable of the sower).
 However in Mat 13:19, the parallel text, another word is used, "the worthless one" from the Greek poneros, which means "burdened by toil", "useless," and "worthless."
 In a moral sense, it means "worthless", "base," and "cowardly."
 (See this article on Greek words used to express "evil" and "good").
 Interestingly, Matthew does use diabolos is the explanation of the parable that follows "the parable of the sower", "the parable of the weeds".
 Luke does not recount this parable but it seems possible that a term from one made its way to the other in someone's memory of the explanations.

 So despite capturing different ideas, these three Greek words are best understood and discussed in terms of how Christ uses them.
 Though Christ may have used these terms to describe aspects of a spiritual being that Christian teaching calls "Satan, the devil", these terms were not used as names or titles of such a being.
-The term daimonion was much more commonly used both by Christ and the Gospel writers, but it was used as a term of art to describe what we describe today as "mental disorders".
+The term daimonion was much more commonly used both by Jesus and the Gospel writers, but it was used as a term of art to describe what we describe today as "mental disorders".